INTERPRETING FORT MASON CENTER

 San Francisco Counterculture Study

-Graves is working with San Francisco Heritage to research places associated with the counterculture of the late 1960s and early 1970s.
-Five decades after the “Summer of Love,” our project will document sites that convey the many dimensions of this complex youth movement that proposed new ways of thinking about work, art, health, the environment, spirituality and more.
+Graves worked with San Francisco Heritage to research places associated with the counterculture of the late 1960s and early 1970s.
+Five decades after the “Summer of Love,” the project sites that convey the many dimensions of this complex youth movement that proposed new ways of thinking about work, art, health, the environment, spirituality and more.
+The “SF Counterculture Historic Context Statement, 1965-1975” was adopted by the San Francisco Historic Preservation Commission in July 2024.

 Photo: stu_spivak and SFCurbed